jizusun/zbh-conferences/hugo-ifaise2020/content/_index.md

 ## 2.Main Foci

-1. Relevant topics for this forum include, but are not limited to.
+Relevant topics for this forum include, but are not limited to.
-2. Opportunities and Challenges of Artificial Intelligence-Enabled Education
+- Opportunities and Challenges of Artificial Intelligence-Enabled Education
-3. Big Data and Artificial Intelligence in Education
+- Big Data and Artificial Intelligence in Education
-4. Artificial Intelligence and Future Education
+- Artificial Intelligence and Future Education
-5. Learning Analyzing Technology to Improve Educational Practices
+- Learning Analyzing Technology to Improve Educational Practices
-6. Theory and Practice of STEM Education
+- Theory and Practice of STEM Education
-7. International Comparative Study of STEM Education
+- International Comparative Study of STEM Education
-8. STEM Education and Maker Education
+- STEM Education and Maker Education
-9. STEM Education and Future Education
+- STEM Education and Future Education

 ## 3. Conference Organizers

-### Conference organizer

-- Shaanxi Normal University, China
+- Conference organizer: Shaanxi Normal University, China

-### Co-organizer

-- School of Education, Shaanxi Normal University, China
+- Co-organizer: School of Education, Shaanxi Normal University, China
-- International Council of Associations for Science Education
+- Co-organizer: International Council of Associations for Science Education
-- Research Support Center for Popular Science and Education, Chinese Academy of Sciences (CAS)
+- Co-organizer:Research Support Center for Popular Science and Education, Chinese Academy of Sciences (CAS)

-### Conference Sponsor

-- The Education Foundation of Kuan Cheng Wang
+- Conference Sponsor: The Education Foundation of Kuan Cheng Wang

 ## 4. Conference proceeding